NetApp-openstack-dev/openstack-docs/source/openstack-overview/section_releases-distribution.rst

 OpenStack Releases and Distributions
 ====================================

-OpenStack’s major release cadence switched from every three months to 6 months starting with the Essex release.
-The Kilo release date is tentative as of the date of this writing.
+OpenStack’s major release cadence switched from every three months to six months starting with the Essex release.
+The Pike release date is tentative as of the date of this writing.
 Successive releases are alphabetically incremented.
-Hence, the release intended for October of 2015, by convention, will start with the letter “L.”
+Hence, the release intended for March of 2018, by convention, will start with the letter “Q.”

 +------------+------------------+
 | Release    | Date             |